rmgibbo/wetfe/web/docs/ontology.md

 This construction holds for the symbols and their (standard) meanings, and is consistent with the axioms.
 In fact, [2] _requires_ that every `Thing` and its existential proposition expand into an infinite composition like so, though only ∃(**T<sub>0</sub>**) is completely self-similar.

-We might note that Reality seems to brook the concepts of "recursion", "equality", and "infinity"; and we may wonder how highly-connected each of these `Things` is...
+We might note that Reality seems to brook the concepts of _recursion_, _equality_, and _infinity_; and we may wonder how highly-connected each of these `Things` is...

 ### The Primicorn